Azure/azure-rest-api-specs/specification/chaos/resource-manager/readme.md

   - code: AvoidAdditionalProperties
     from: openapi.json
     where: $.definitions.Target.properties.properties
     reason: Existing GA-exposed resource which relies on additionalProperties currently.
 Our RP will release a V2 in the future.
+  - code: PatchBodyParametersSchema
+    from: openapi.json
+    where: $.definitions.ExperimentUpdate
+    reason: already used in GA api version, fixing it will cause breaking change
 ```

 ### Tag: package-preview-2024-03